Avanade/DbEx/README.md

 <br/>

-## DbUp-based
+## DbUp-inspired

 [DbUp](https://dbup.readthedocs.io/en/latest/) is a .NET library that is used to deploy changes to relational databases (supports multiple database technologies).
-It tracks which SQL scripts have been run already, and runs the change scripts in the order specified that are needed to get a database up to date. _DbEx_ provides additional functionality to improve the end-to-end experience of managing database migrations/updates leveraging DbUp.
+It tracks which SQL scripts have been run already, and runs the change scripts in the order specified that are needed to get a database up to date.

 Traditionally, a [Data-tier Application (DAC)](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications) is used to provide a logical means to define all of the SQL Server objects - like tables, views, and instance objects, including logins - associated with a database.
 A DAC is a self-contained unit of SQL Server database deployment that enables data-tier developers and database administrators to package SQL Server objects into a portable artifact called a DAC package, also known as a DACPAC.
 This is largely specific to Microsoft SQL Server.
 Alternatively, there are other tools such as [redgate](https://www.red-gate.com/products/sql-development/sql-toolbelt-essentials/) that may be used.
 DbUp provides a more explicit approach, one that Microsoft also adopts with the likes of [EF Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).

+_DbEx_ provides additional functionality to improve the end-to-end experience of managing database migrations/updates leveraging the concepts of DbUp. _DbEx_ prior to version `1.0.14` leveraged DbUb; however, due to the slow uptake of pull requests by the maintainers of DbUp that was starting to impose limitations on `DbEx` the decision was made to emulate functionality internally to achieve the functionality goals of `DbEx.` The changes are compatible with the underlying [journaling](./src/DbEx/Migration/SqlServer/SqlServerJournal.cs) that DbUp leverages (i.e. simulates the same).

 <br/>